SteevePere/nestjs-lerna-compose/README.md

 Alternatively, feel free to shut down your server!

-`docker run --name postgres -e POSTGRES_PASSWORD=root -e POSTGRES_DB=perspective-test -d -p 5432:5432 postgres`
+`docker run --name postgres -e POSTGRES_PASSWORD=root -e POSTGRES_DB=nestjs-lerna-compose -d -p 5432:5432 postgres`

-This runs a fully-configured PostgreSQL container with a "perspective-test" database already created for you.&#x20;
+This runs a fully-configured PostgreSQL container with a "nestjs-lerna-compose" database already created for you.&#x20;

-If you prefer to use your own PostgreSQL server, please create a "perspective-test" database manually.
+If you prefer to use your own PostgreSQL server, please create a "nestjs-lerna-compose" database manually.

 Next, we want to make sure the .env file in the API (apps/services/.env) is correctly configured for this setup: